ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 * Update ASCII Art
 * Proposed text to replace description of ASCII Art
 * Proposed text to update Domain Owner Actions section

+## April 14, 2021
+### Issue 107 - DMARCbis should take a stand on multi-valued From fields
+* Proposed text that limits processing to only those times when all domains are the same.

 {numbered="false"}
 # Acknowledgements {#acknowledgements}